 Late Drop Off

-We’re a small, appointment only groom shop so we run a very tight ship when it comes to scheduling.
+We run a tight ship when it comes to scheduling.
 Therefore, if you arrive 15 minutes past your appointment, you’ll need to reschedule.

-To reduce stress for your pet, we like to let them relax kennel-free after their grooming is done.
-However, since we don’t allow dogs from different families to intermingle, there’s a limit to how many dogs can be unkenneled at one time.
-The way we handle this is to schedule roughly 15 minutes for your pet to be kennel-free after their grooming is done.
-After that, they’re kenneled.
+Since dogs from different families cannot intermingle, there’s a limit to how many pets can be unkenneled at one time.
+The way we handle this is to schedule roughly 15 minutes of kennel-free time after grooming is done.
+After that, dogs are kenneled.

-This is why we strongly prefer you pick up your pet within 15 minutes after their grooming is done.
-If this isn’t possible, we ask that you pick them up within 2 hours of the completion of their grooming to avoid late pick up fees.
+To make things run super smoothly, we really appreciate pickups within 15 minutes of groom completion.
+If this isn’t possible, we ask that you pick pets up within 2 hours to avoid late pickup fees.

-- There are no extra charges if you pick up within two hours after your pet’s grooming is completed.
+- There are no extra fees if you pickup within two hours after your pet’s grooming is completed.

 - The last pet(s) of the day must be picked up within 30 minutes of completion or will incur a $20 “late pickup fee”.

-- If a pet isn’t picked up by 4:00 pm, there will be an additional $50 hourly charge per pet to cover the costs of keeping the shop open late (we have to keep staff on the clock, etc).
+- If a pet isn’t picked up by our posted closing time, there will be an additional $50 hourly charge per pet to cover the costs of keeping the shop open late (we have to keep staff on the clock, etc).
 This is on top of any of the above fees incurred.

 Hand stripping is a specialty service and is a labor of love.
 Melissa is a Best in Show, nationally award-winning hand stripping groomer so these appointments are in high demand.